enabena-56/campus-connect/README.md

-# 🎓 Campus Information System
+# 🎓 Campus Navigator - University Information System

 A comprehensive web-based campus management system built with Node.js, Express, and SQLite.
 This system provides students and administrators with easy access to campus resources, schedules, and facilities information.